Conveuropean logo

 Berlin Germany

-Last Christmas (08) I had the chance to go to Germany and to spent a wonderful christmas with L. and J. They were wonderful hosts.
+Last Christmas (08) I had the chance to go to Germany and to spend a wonderful Christmas with L. and J. They were wonderful hosts.
 In this second visit to Berlin I really wanted to visit the Reichstag and I'm glad I did it, but it was not fun to queue outside in the "Berliner Winter".
 That's a lesson I learned :).

 Skyscrapers in Frankfurt